Making Sense of Alignment in D&D 5e

 Determining a Creature's Alignment

 But the D&D has jettisoned all of the "tendency" language.
 This is a great move.
 I can't help but chuckle at the notion that dwarves have a greater sense of fair play than do humans and elves.
 I don't think I've ever met that dwarf in literature, movies, D&D sessions, or D&D source books.
 Likewise, to say that elves "value and protect others' freedom" is puzzling.
 These descriptions are not only wrong, but unnecessary.
 And now they are no longer part of the rules.

-Discard innate moral alignment tendencies for humanoids.
-I recommend doing away with, at least for humanoids, the notion of innate moral alignment tendencies.
-This conflicts with the notion of free will.
-It is also difficult to explain why elves and dwarves would be inherently more good than humans.
-The issue is trickier for orcs, given their traditional identification as "monsters," but even here, we are talking about doing away with inherent traits, not with the notion that orcs are generally more hostile to humans, elves, dwarves, and so on, for historical or cultural reasons.
+I do have a point of clarification.
+Although the issue of alignment is trickier for, say, orcs, given their traditional identification as "monsters," even here, we are talking about doing away with inherent traits, not with the notion that orcs are generally more hostile to humans, elves, dwarves, and so on, for historical or cultural reasons.

-Also, it is important to remember that a good or neutral aligned creature can be hostile.
+Also, it is important to remember that a good or neutral aligned creature can be hostile to you.
 I think it is easy in a fantasy setting to blame all conflict on an overblown notion of evil.
-Evil is sometimes present, but to casually identify some general notion of evil as the cause of all conflict greatly lessens the real-world hustle, bustle, jostling, competition, and friction, and sometimes deadly conflict, that accompanies all living creatures and communities of the world.
+Evil is certainly sometimes present, but to uncritically attribute all conflict to evil lessens the real-world hustle, bustle, jostling, competition, and friction, and sometimes deadly conflict, that accompanies all living creatures and communities of the world.

 Good is a realistic range of behavior that will always include some general level of respect for others.
 It does not require sainthood or naïveté.
 The lawful-chaotic axis describes temperament as well as a general attitude toward following the rules in a legal and social context.
 But a lawful good character will not sacrifice his or her obligation to good because of the law.
 Also, contrary to tradition, lawful good is not the apex of the good alignments.
 Good can be served equally well by the paladin or the short-tempered, rough-hewn, good warrior.